denisleahy/SNRmodels/README.txt

 Developed by Dr. Denis Leahy, Bryson Lawton and Jacqueline Williams

 Description: A GUI program used to model supernova remnants.
+Also attached are a set of animations of hydrodynamic simulations of supernova remnants (animations.zip) and an animation (dEMdTvsT_n6_12.avi) of the Emission Measures and Temperatures for the shocked ISM and for the shocked ejecta.
+These calculations for these animations are described in the astroph arXiv preprint 1902.08284.

 IMPORTANT: The Windows Executable Version is no longer supported.